-- This is a face-to-face professional interview underpinned by portfolio of evidence which takes place after successful completion of the multiple choice test and practical assessment with questioning - The apprentice can refer to and illustrate their answers with evidence from their portfolio, however the portfolio evidence will not be directly assessed - The apprentices will be expected to understand and use relevant occupational language that would be typical of a competent gas network operative - The portfolio must be submitted within three-weeks of the practical assessment completion - The Independent Assessor will ask a minimum of nine open questions and follow up with additional questions to seek clarification - The interview must last 45 minutes.
-The independent assessor has the discretion to increase the time of the interview by up to 10%, to allow the apprentice to complete their last answer - The independent assessor will holistically assess the interview underpinned by the portfolio using the grading criteria for this assessment.
+- This is a face-to-face professional interview underpinned by portfolio of evidence which the EUIAS recommend takes place after successful completion of the multiple choice test and practical assessment with questioning.
+The interview will be recorded using the relevant technology such as Microsoft Teams or a recording audio and must be submitted to the EUIAS via the Service Delivery team - The apprentice can refer to and illustrate their answers with evidence from their portfolio, however the portfolio evidence will not be directly assessed - The apprentices will be expected to understand and use relevant occupational language that would be typical of a competent gas network operative - The portfolio must be submitted within three-weeks of the practical assessment completion - The independent assessor will ask a minimum of nine open questions and follow up with additional questions to seek clarification - The interview must last 45 minutes.
+The independent assessor has the discretion to increase the time of the interview by up to 10%, to allow the apprentice to complete their last answer

+• The independent assessor will holistically assess the interview underpinned by the portfolio using the grading criteria for this assessment.
 A report will be completed which will include all grading decisions made by the independent assessor.
 The report must be submitted to EUIAS within 3 days of the interview